KennethMWJr/iterators-and-control-flow/README.md

 In this case the `switch` statement compares `food` to each of the cases (`pear` and `apple`), and evaluates the expressions beneath them if there is a match.
 (Using `===` to evaluate equality)

-The default clause is optional.
+The default clause is technically optional but in most cases it is good practice to include one.

 ### 🚀 Independent Practice!!